ACCELERATING IMPACT FOR A SUSTAINABLE WORLD

 Will there be any change in the organizations’ relationship with CGIAR?

-CIFOR and ICRAF will remain members in good standing and continue to be guided by the broad development challenges pursued by CGIAR, a global research partnership for a food-secure future, which include poverty reduction, increasing food and nutritional security, and improved natural resource systems and environmental services.
+CIFOR and ICRAF remain members in good standing of CGIAR – a global research partnership for a food-secure future – and continue to be guided by the broad development challenges it pursues, including poverty reduction, increasing food and nutritional security, and improved natural resource systems and environmental services.

 Each organization’s work will also continue to address many of the issues being tackled by the Sustainable Development Goals (SDGs), the Paris Climate Agreement and other global compacts, specifically those that aim to eradicate hunger, reduce poverty, provide affordable and clean energy, protect life on land and combat climate change.
 Indeed, we believe working together strengthens exponentially our ability to deliver on these commitments.